cadupuy/la-baguette/README.md

 ## Credits

-La Baguette was created by [Your Name Here].
+La Baguette was created by cadupuy.
 Special thanks to the creators of the tools and libraries used in this project.

 PNPM
 Vite.js